jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users.md

 Users willing to use a JupyterLab instances with GPU, should provide a STRONG motivation.

-Once clicked on the link, you will see the authentication page, shown in the following image:
+Once you have clicked on the link, the authentication page will be shown:

 ![jupyterhub-1-login](images/jupyterhub-1-login.png)